hexa-org/policy/specs/IDQL-core-specification.md

 When `subType` is `net`, an attribute of `cidr` is used to specify an IP Address or network mask (CIDR).

 ### 4.4 Actions
-> THIS SECTION TO BE REVISED

-Actions describe the request operations that may be performed at a particular service Object.
+Actions describe the requests, scopes, or permissions that may be performed at a particular service Object.
 If no actions are specified, it SHALL be assumed that the rule permits all actions.
 Actions can be logical (such as a scope) or a filter that compares protocol, method, and path.

 ```yaml